-Tintern Abbey is a well preserved 13th century monastery ruins in south-west County Wexford.
+Tintern Abbey is a well preserved 13th century monastic ruin in south-west County Wexford.

-The site was established around 1200 by William Marshall, successor to Strongbow, and colonised by monks from Tintern Abbey in Wales.
-Henry VIII suppressed the Cistercian Abbey and the lands became the property of the Colclough family until 1960.
+William Marshall, the successor to Strongbow, established the site around 1200 and had it colonised by monks from Tintern Abbey in Wales.
+Henry VIII later suppressed the Cistercian Abbey and the lands became the property of the Colclough family until 1960.
+The Office of Public Works maintains the location.
+Of the abbey, the nave, chancel, tower, chapel, and the cloister still stand.
+The forest features woodland walks.

 Adjacent to Cloclough Walled Garden.